Plumsail/orgchart-docs/source/getting-started/quick-configuration.rst

 Once you added the web part to your page, you can see the message asking you to configure the web part.

 Open your page in edit mode.
-Then Click ‘pencil’ icon at the left side of your web part.
+Then Click **pencil** icon at the left side of your web part.
 It will open property pane:

 .. image:: /../_static/img/getting-started/quick-configuration/pencil-icon.png
     :alt: Configuration

-Then click ‘Open config wizard’ in the property pane.
+Then click **Open config wizard** in the property pane.

 .. include:: initial-configuration-part.rst